-Biden to laud electric cars in Detroit as climate agenda hits road bumps in Washington
+Biden lauds electric cars in Michigan as climate agenda hits road bumps in Washington

 Sen. Debbie Stabenow (Mich.), a champion of the union-friendly tax break, said in an interview Tuesday that she was disappointed by Manchin’s opposition but “particularly astounded at the way Toyota has been acting in all of this” given that its Japanese factories are unionized.

-“They do everything they can to stop our American companies from being able to sell in Japan,” added Stabenow, who is joining Biden in Detroit.
+“They do everything they can to stop our American companies from being able to sell in Japan,” added Stabenow, who joined Biden in Detroit.
 “We don’t do that to them.”

 The GM assembly plant hosting the president opened in 1985 and straddles the cities of Detroit and Hamtramck.
 The company retooled the facility to make electric versions of vehicles in the Hummer and Silverado lines.

-Democrats hope the tax credits would work in tandem with a pair of proposed regulations designed to reduce greenhouse gas emissions from and improve the fuel efficiency of new cars, SUVs and pickups built over the next four years.
+Democrats hope the tax credits would work in tandem with a pair of proposed regulations from the Environmental Protection Agency and Transportation Department designed to reduce greenhouse gas emissions from and improve the fuel efficiency of new cars, SUVs and pickups built over the next four years.

-But the Environmental Protection Agency and Transportation Department need to complete the rules before Dec.
+But regulators need to complete their work before Dec.
 31 so that carmakers can comply with the requirements for the next model year.

-While the tax credit gets watered down in Congress, administration officials are preparing to finalize more stringent standards than what they proposed in August.
-“What we finalize will be much more aggressive and much more comprehensive,” EPA Administrator Michael Regan told Bloomberg News in Glasgow.

-The EPA plans to strengthen emissions standards for new cars built during the later years of the program, which runs through model year 2026, according to an individual briefed on rulemaking but not authorized to speak publicly about it.
+While the tax credit gets watered down in Congress, administration officials are preparing to finalize more stringent standards than they proposed in August.
+The EPA plans to strengthen emissions standards for new cars built during the later years of the program, which runs through model year 2026, according to an individual briefed on the rulemaking but not authorized to speak publicly about it.

 A spokesman for EPA, which sent the car rule to the White House for review last week, declined to elaborate on the agency’s plans.